 What affects moving costs in Guildford

 Moves cost more than expected when handling takes longer than planned.
 In Guildford, the biggest causes are parking further from the door than hoped, long carries through corridors, and time lost to stairs or lift queues.
-Even short hops across town can run longer than a cross‑suburb trip if one building has tight internal routes.
+Even short hops across town can run longer than a cross-suburb trip if one building has tighter internal routes.
+Scheduling pressure becomes clearer in Guildford demand patterns at different times.

 Distance affects cost mainly through travel time and traffic.
-Short journeys across congested corridors or at school‑run peaks can trap crews in queues, shrinking loading windows and pushing work into later parts of the day.
+Short journeys across congested corridors or at school-run peaks can trap crews in queues, shrinking loading windows and pushing work later into the day.

-Stairs increase cost because every item must be carried by hand up or down, often with turns that slow movement of larger pieces.
-Lift bookings help but can also introduce waits if the slot is shared or missed.
+Stairs increase cost because every item must be carried by hand, often through turns that slow larger pieces.
+Lift bookings help, but they can still introduce waits if the slot is shared or missed.

 Parking restrictions matter because they change the loading distance and predictability.
-Permit zones, narrow streets and limited bays in central blocks can force the van to park farther away, adding repeated walking time to every load cycle.
+Permit zones, narrow streets and limited bays in central blocks can force the van to stop farther away, adding repeated walking time to every load cycle.
+Loading time usually outweighs driving time.
+It also reflects how neighbourhood layout changes moving time.
+One local example appears in man and van services in Burpham.

 What affects moving costs in Guildford